-FRE102 SUN#FRE1102 4 Credits Elementary French II
+FRE102 SUN# FRE1102 4 Credits

+Elementary French II

 Continued study of grammar and vocabulary of the French language along with the study of French culture.
 Emphasis on speaking, listening, reading and writing skills.
-Prerequisites: FRE101 or equivalent.
+Prerequisites: FRE101, or FRE101AA, or permission of Department or Division.
+Completion of prerequisites within the last three years is required.

-FRE201 SUN## FRE2201 4 Credits Intermediate French I
+FRE201 SUN# FRE2201 4 Credits

+Intermediate French I

 Review of essential grammar of the French language and study of French culture.
 Continued practice and development of reading, writing, and speaking skills.
-Prerequisites: FRE102 with a grade of "C" or better, two years of high school French with an average of "C" or better, or permission of Department or Division.
+Prerequisites: (FRE102 or FRE102AA with a grade of "C" or better), or two years of high school French with an average of "C" or better, or permission of Department or Division.
+Completion of prerequisites within the last three years is required.

-FRE202 SUN# FRE2202 4 Credits

-Intermediate French II
+FRE202 SUN# FRE2202 4 Credits Intermediate French II

 Review of grammar, continued development of French language skills, and continued study of the French culture.
 Prerequisites: FRE201 with a grade of "C" or better or three years of high school French with an average of "C" or better.
+Completion of prerequisites within the last three years is required.